roseDovex/roseDovex/README.md

-</div> i have a beautiful wife named kafu^_^ love her, good night and goodmorning to her the rest of u dont get one ❤️/j
+</div> i have a beautiful wife named kafu^_^ i love u kafu>< good night and goodmorning to her the rest of u dont get one ❤️/j

 MY FATHER(^^) KUNI, love u my dada thanks for kidnapping me as your child >< Meow